SapitoSucio/froggo-guides/docs/script_commands.md

 **OnTouch**:

-This label will be executed if a trigger area is defined for the NPC object it's in.
-If it isn't present, the execution will start from the beginning of the NPC code.
+This label will be executed if a trigger area is defined for the NPC object It's in.
+If it isn`t present, the execution will start from the beginning of the NPC code.
 The RID of the triggering character object will be attached.

 ---------------------------------------